White Collar Crime

 Criminal fraud in Queensland is prohibited under section 408C of the Criminal Code 1899 (Qld) (“the Criminal Code”).
 The common element of criminal fraud is dishonesty.
 The penalty for criminal fraud is also more significant if the value of the property is at least $100,000.

-Business crime, or corporate crime, refers to crimes committed by a company, a business entity, or a person acting on behalf of a company or a business entity, and may encompass a number of different types of illegal activities.
+Corporate crime, or business crime, refers to crimes committed by a company, a business entity, or a person acting on behalf of a company or a business entity, and may encompass a number of different types of illegal activities.

 Generally, business crimes tend to involve a director or other officer of a company breaching their fiduciary duty by committing an act that has an adverse effect on the company’s shareholders, or the company itself, for their own personal benefit.
 However, business crime may also involve an array of other scenarios, such as a company being established purely to conceal illegitimate activity.